groovenauts/MatchItFast/doc/HOW_IT_WORKS.md

 ![Image Similarity Search](images/ImageSimilaritySearch.png)

-When you select your own image on your browser, MatchIt Fast app process it with [Vertex AI Embeddings API for Image](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-image-embeddings).
+When you select your own image on your browser, MatchIt Fast app process it with [Vertex AI Multimodal Embeddings API](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-image-embeddings).

 The nearest neighbors search request is issued to the Matching Engine endpoints.